harrypm/Alienware-M18XR2/README.md

 ## Power Supply

 EuroCom to this day still sells there [750w universal laptop power supply with](https://eurocom.com/ec/configure(2,404,0)ec) the correct cable.

+## NVME MXM 16x Slot upgrade

+As Many users find them selfs going back to single GPU's for the new MXM cards they have an empty slot so thanks to china we have this [MXM to M.2 NVME](https://m.alibaba.com/product/1600069323445/The-Adapter-New-original-MXM-to.html) Note the webpage is broken use the Alibaba mobile app to make an order.

 ## Replacment Audio IC's